tuladhar/multi-threaded-google-ban-checker/README.md

 # Multi-threaded Google  Ban Checker

+NOTE:
-# This is a Google account ban checker
+This is not a Google account, domain or advertisements ban checker
-# What this is not
- 1)Google domain ban checker
-2)Google advertisements ban checker

 **Usage: main.py [options]**